Columbia Park: Neighborhood and Construction

+Philadelphia Athletics (1901-1908)

 During their tenure at Columbia Park, the Athletics won the American League pennant twice.
 The first time was in 1902, before the institution of the modern World Series.

-Columbia Park was built in 1901 by the Philadelphia Athletics when the team was established, in the creation of the American League.
-The site was a vacant lot on which manager and part-owner Connie Mack obtained a ten-year lease.
-It occupied the block bordered by North 29th Street, West Oxford Street, North 30th Street, and Columbia Avenue (later renamed Cecil B. Moore Avenue, in honor of the civil rights leader).

-The park was built by contractor James B. Foster, at a cost of $35,000.
-In contrast to the Phillies' Philadelphia Ball Park built in 1887 and rebuilt in 1894 with non-union labor, the Athletics employed exclusively union labor in Columbia Park's 1901 construction.
-This drew the praise of Philadelphia's union leaders who declared in April 1901, "[we] welcome [the Athletics] amongst us as brother unionists, and promise them our support and assistance, and bespeak or them the hearty goodwill, favor and patronage of all self-respecting citizens of Philadelphia.

-The stadium was small and originally had a seating capacity of only 9,500.
-This was increased to 13,600 by the addition of bleacher seating in the outfield.
-During some sold out games, unofficial additional seating could be found on top of the adjoining homes.
-There was only one dressing room, for the home team; visiting teams had to change at their hotels.
-Although the ballpark was in Philadelphia's Brewerytown section, beer sales were prohibited.

 The A's practiced at the park for the first time on April 5, 1901, with 600 fans in attendance.
-The first game at the ballpark was on April 8, 1901; the A's defeated Frank Moss' Professionals 8–1 in front of 1,000 fans on a cold and bleak day.
+The first game at the ballpark was a preseason exhibition on April 8, 1901; the A's defeated Frank Moss' Professionals 8–1 in front of 1,000 fans on a cold and bleak day.
 Bill Bernhard started for the Athletics and his first pitch to Arlie Latham was a strike.

 The first official game in Columbia Park was held on April 26, 1901, after the first two games were rained out.
 The Athletics played the Washington Senators in front of a crowd of 10,524, with some fans standing on the outfield walls and the roofs of nearby houses.
 The Athletics lost 5–1, despite three hits by second baseman Nap Lajoie.

+In October 1902, following the regular season, the Athletics faced the independent Negro league Philadelphia Giants with future Hall of Famers Sol White at shortstop and Frank Grant at second base.
+The Athletics beat the Giants 8-3 on October 2, 1902 in front of 800 fans at Columbia Park.